opencog/opencog/opencog/eva/src/README-affects.md

 =Design issues

 The relationship to OpenPsi is completely unclear.
-OpenPsi has "drives" as one of its input-concepts, and Ostrovsky kind of takes apart the idea of "drives" as an out-moded, out-dated psychological idea, clashing or inconsistent with "affects".
+OpenPsi has "drives" as one of its input-concepts, and Ostrofsky kind of takes apart the idea of "drives" as an out-moded, out-dated psychological idea, clashing or inconsistent with "affects".
 This clash needs resolution, from Ben or Amen to figure out if there is a clash, and/or how affects fit into